hth313/OS4/doc/semimerged.rst

    there is in practice no real harm from this.

 .. note ::
-   If you have the 41CL, there is an updated mainframe firmware which corrects this bug.
+   If you have the 41CL, there is an updated mainframe firmware available that corrects this bug.

 The ``argument`` routine is what makes this function become semi-merged, or at least half of it.
 As mentioned, the purpose of this